 Simply put, cats must scratch to maintain good paw and nail health.
 In nature, this would be necessary so they can hunt for their dinner.
 Plus, it just feels good.

-You’ll never be able to stop your cat from scratching, but you can redirect those urges to more acceptable places.
+You’ll never be able to stop cat scratching altogether, but you can redirect those urges to more acceptable places.

-Let your cat know that certain places in your home are off-limits to his paws of destruction.
-Protect sofas and chairs by making them unpleasant for your cat to touch.
+Stop cat scratching that’s unwanted by letting your cat know that certain places in your home are off-limits to his paws of destruction.
+Stop a cat from scratching furniture by making your furniture unpleasant for your cat to touch.
 Cover sofas and chairs temporarily with plastic to make it impossible for claws to take hold.
 Use double-sided sticky tape on furniture, as cats don’t like the sticky feel.

 You can also spray furniture and carpets with an orange-scented spray, as most cats don’t like the smell of citrus.

 If you do find your cat clawing the no-no places, clap your hands or throw a soft toy for him to chase so he’s distracted.
-Because your cat must scratch somewhere, have appropriate scratching alternatives available to guide him to those “good” scratching places and away from the no-no spots.
+Because your cat must scratch somewhere, have appropriate scratching alternatives available to guide him to those “good” scratching places and away from the no-no spots (see below).